This rainbow milk science experiment is popular around the web. And for good reason.

 Ready for the how-to and photos of the beautiful process?

-I even embedded a couple of my instagram videos of the magic milk in action, since still photos can’t do it justice.
+I even embedded a couple of my instagram videos of the magic milk in action, since photos don’t do it justice.

 Watch the colors explode all over as the detergent interacts with the fat molecules in the whole milk!